Almazul

 Almazul is a municipality located in the province of Soria, in the autonomous community of Castile and León, Spain.
 Its current name comes from Arabic to al Mahsul, a name that refers to the vertical movement of water due to the birth of the river Henar in this county.

 Celebrates local festival in honor of the La Virgen de la Blanca on May 27.

 Geography

 Almazul is located on a gentle slope and is 981 meters high above sea level.

 Bordered by the terms of Mazaterón Zárabes Gómara Ledesma of Soria and Villaseca de Arciel.

 Weather

 Almazul has a Mediterranean climate, with long, cold winters and short, warm summers.

-Prediction by localities, Almazul.
-State Agency for Meteorology.

 Administration

 The municipality of Almazul integrates itself Almazul term and Zarabes and Mazaterón that were annexed in 1900 and 1975 respectively.

 Area and population

 It has an area 67.86 km^{2}, population of 114 inhabitants, of whom 60 are men and 54 women.
 The density is 1.68 inhabitants per square kilometer.